State and Federal funding compliance conditions

 Grant recipients are sent a grant contract and an instruction page, which must be agreed to as part of the grant contract.
 Grantees must manage any funds received in accordance with federal regulations for administrative requirements and applicable cost principles.
 (Applicants with concerns about their ability to fulfill governmental regulations may, prior to applying for funds, contact the Grants Office for a referral to locations where the complete requirements can be obtained.)

 Payment of state grant funds is made upon complete processing of the signed grant contract, any necessary budget revisions, any other required forms, and according to the state payment schedule in place at the time.
-Payment of federal grant funds is made upon written request for funds that will be spent within 45 days or for reimbursement.
-The cash request form is found on the Manage Your Award page of our website.

 Any payment is contingent upon the N.C.
 Arts Council’s receipt and approval of all prior grant reports.
 A grantee must have matching funds in its possession before spending the grant funds.
 It must match this grant according to the project budget shown in the application or any subsequent approved revision of that budget.
 Neither grant funds nor their matching funds can be used to match another N.C.
 Arts Council grant.